Montana transgender lawmaker silenced: What to know

 HELENA, Mont.
-(AP) — The latest high-profile example of state legislative leadership deciding who can be heard during statehouse debates is playing out in Montana where a transgender lawmaker was silenced by Republican leaders for a second day Friday.
+(AP) — The latest high-profile example of statehouses deciding who can be heard during legislative debates is playing out in Montana, where a transgender lawmaker has for days been silenced by Republican leaders, despite efforts to speak on various proposals.

-Rep. Zooey Zephyr, who was deliberately referred to using male pronouns by some conservative lawmakers demanding her censure, has said she will not apologize for saying lawmakers would have “blood on their hands” if they passed a ban on gender-affirming health care.
-Montana is among a wave of states passing legislation that opponents say could put transgender teens in jeopardy.
+Leaders in the GOP-controlled state Legislature on Monday continued denying Rep. Zooey Zephyr the chance to speak during proceedings on Monday, even after protesters chanted “Let Her Speak!” and forced them to adjourn temporarily.
+The lawmakers are demanding she apologize for telling colleagues they would have “blood on their hands” if they voted for a bill banning gender-affirming care.
+Zephyr doubled down on her stand in a speech to supporters gathered on the statehouse steps and vowed not to change course.

-Montana’s House speaker said he won’t let Zephyr speak on the chamber floor until she apologizes.
+Montana is among a wave of states passing legislation that opponents say could exacerbate the suffering of transgender teens, who are disproportionately plagued by bullying, depression and high suicide rates.

 WHO IS THE TRANSGENDER LAWMAKER AT THE CENTER OF THIS?